viticm/plain-simple/README.md

 **The process:**

 - Client try login to gateway server, after login try enter the logic.
+The message will routing directly to logic when enter logic success.

 - Gateway need check client login request, check login status when client enter logic.

 - Logic need check and load user data when gateway request enter, request gateway routing when enter success.
 The message will send client after routing success(need use routing interface).